 Most medical (and dental) schools have the following common requirements for admission.
 Applicants need to have completed all of the courses before application.
 Many science majors will find that the science requirements are fulfilled as they complete their major course requirements, though the purpose of these requirements is to encourage students to consider any major.
-A Medical School Application Primer has been developed to help students think through their course selections.
+A Medical School Preparation Primer has been developed to help students think through their course selections.

 - Chemistry - 4 semesters (Atoms and Molecules (General Chemistry I), Organic Chemistry I & II, Equilibrium and Reactivity (General Chemistry II)).
 Some schools also require a semester of biochemistry.